indrag49/realsoccerexpand/content/post/2021-04-26-visualize-a-pitch/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-2-7.png" width="672" />

-The user can also make the pitch appear half by setting the `view` argument to be `half`.
+The user can also make the pitch appear half by setting the `view` argument to be `'half'`.

 ```python